Updated: Nov 1

 2. Start Every Day with a Gratitude Journal

 There is something extra magical about putting pen to paper.
-Start every morning or end ever day by writing about what you’re thankful for.
+Start every morning or end every day by writing about what you’re thankful for.

 Then, at the end of the week, month, and year, go back and read through the daily journals.
 You'll have a great snapshot of all of the amazing things in your life.